rasmuserik/mubackend/README.md

 - `mu = new MuBackend(url)`
 - `mu.userId` - a string that identifies the user, if currently logged in
 - `mu.signIn(userId, password)` - login with username/password
-- `mu.userFullName` - the full name of the user, if available
 - `mu.signInWith(provider)` - login with a given provider, providers can be: "github", "twitter", "linkedin", "google", "facebook", or "wordpress".
 Typically called when the user clicks on a log-in button. *The user leaves the page and will be redirected home to `location.href` when done*
 - `mu.signOut()`